fpco/haskell.fpcomplete.com/content/tutorials/exceptions.md

 Bad async exception handling would allow the "Result: " message to print.
 We don't want that to happen!
-Instead, we allow the `finally` cleanup call to occur an then immediately exit.
+Instead, we allow the `finally` cleanup call to occur and then immediately exit.
 This ensures that resource cleanup can happen (ensuring exception safety), while disallowing large delays from async exceptions.